Getting a lot of spam calls? Here's how you can get rid of them

-There’s no denying that everyone has been in a situation where you keep getting spam calls, SMS and emails.
-No matter how many times you ignore the notification from the Truecaller ID, it can get a bit too much to handle for some.
-In the case of iPhone users, Truecaller’s caller ID feature is a hit and miss most often.
-It often shows who is calling after the call ends.
-If the caller ID is identified before the call is placed, it does send out a notification for the same.
+Chances are you've found yourself inundated by spam calls, SMS and emails at one time or another, and even if you've turned to a third-party solution like Truecaller, the subsequent notifications still often prove a bit of a handful.

-However, it can become a bit repetitive to see who is calling and then decline the call.
-Android and iOS devices have options that allow you to block unwanted calls or spam.
-While a few Android smartphones create their calling apps, the majority of the devices now come with Google’s stock calling app.
+Thankfully, even without additional apps, Android and iOS devices already grant you the ability to block unwanted calls and spam.

-In this guide, we’ll be covering two aspects - how to use Google’s spam filtering feature and how to block calls from unidentified numbers.
-In the latter section, we’ll also tell you how you can add numbers manually as well.
-We will be guiding iPhone users differently in a later part of this guide.
+In this guide, we’ll explain how to enable spam filtering feature and how to block calls from unidentified numbers; covering both Android and iOS, independently.

 - Open the Phone app

-- Select the three dots at the top-right corner and open ‘Settings’
+- Tap the three dots at the top-right corner and open ‘Settings’

 - Under ‘Assistive’, you’ll see ‘Caller ID and spam’